liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

 • getUserPrincipal ()

-For example to check if the current user has the “Power User” role the following code could be used:
+For example to check if the current user has the “Power User�? role the following code could be used:

-if (renderRequest.isUserInRole(“power-user”)) {
+if (renderRequest.isUserInRole(“power-user�?)) {

 // ….